-L6265E: Non-RWPI Section <obj>(<sec>) cannot be assigned to PI Exec region <er>.
-L6266E: RWPI Section <obj>(<sec>) cannot be assigned to non-PI Exec region <er>.
+- L6265E: Non-RWPI Section <obj>(<sec>) cannot be assigned to PI Exec region <er>.
 This may be caused by explicitly specifying the (wrong) ARM-supplied library on the linker command-line.
-You should not normally need to specify any ARM libraries explicitly e.g. (c_t_ue.b) on the link-line.

-L6268E: Non-word aligned address <addr> specified for region <regname>.

-L6269E: Missing expected <ch>.

-L6271E: Two or more mutually exclusive attributes specified for Load region <regname> L6272E: Two or more mutually exclusive attributes specified for Execution region <regname>
+You should not normally need to specify any ARM libraries explicitly (e.g. c_t.l) on the link-line.
+Note that the library naming convention changed between RVCT 3.0 and 3.1. - L6266E: RWPI Section <obj>(<sec>) cannot be assigned to non-PI Exec region <er>.
+This may be caused by explicitly specifying the (wrong) ARM-supplied library on the linker command-line.
+You should not normally need to specify any ARM libraries explicitly (e.g. c_t.l) on the link-line.
+Note that the library naming convention changed between RVCT 3.0 and 3.1. - L6268E: Non-word aligned address <addr> specified for region <regname>. - L6269E: Missing expected '<ch>'. - L6271E: Two or more mutually exclusive attributes specified for Load region <regname> This message indicates a problem with the scatter file. - L6272E: Two or more mutually exclusive attributes specified for Execution region <regname>